Who we are

 Why we established the PASS Scholarship

-Located in Akop payam (district), Apuk Padoc is a small community in Warrap State, South Sudan.
-Its population is estimated in the range of 70,000 to 100,000, a vast majority younger than the age of 30 years.
-Devastated by intractable conflicts, this community has been deprived of development opportunities for centuries, exemplified by limited access to basic services such as education and health.
-This reflects the fact that only 27% of the South Sudanese are literate.
-In terms of gender, 40% among males and 16% among females are literate, according to the 2008 national census.
-Literacy rate in Warrap State is 16%.
-In Apuk Padoc, this number drops to a single digit.
+Apuk Padoc is a community in Warrap State, South Sudan.
+Its population is estimated to be about 90,00, the vast majority younger than the age of 30 years.
+This community has been deprived of development opportunities for decades, exemplified by limited access to basic services such as education and healthcare.
+Only 10% of Apoc Padoc residents are literate.

 How PASS is funded